GWartelle/SocioPedia/README.md

 On the right of the screen there's an advertisement panel, which is also a mockup feature.
 And finally under this panel, you have the `FriendList` panel, with all of your friends, with a remove-friend icon on their right if you want to remove them from the list.

-Speaking of friends, if your click on a user's name, you are redirected to his/her profile page.
+Speaking of friends, if you click on a user's name, you are redirected to his/her profile page.

 ![Sociopedia Profile Page Screenshot](./public/assets/profile_screen.png)